juwyang/my-ML-book/docs/LinearRegression.md

 - error structure: heteroscedasticity - standard errors are not valid - generalized least squares
 - multicollinearity - coefficients not stable - lasso or orthogonalization - variance inflation factor (VIF)

-!!! info Heteroscedasticity
+!!! info "Heteroscedasticity"
     Heteroskedasticity affects the efficiency of OLS estimates and the validity of standard errors, but not necessarily their unbiasedness or consistency (unless it's a symptom of a misspecified model that also causes endogeneity)

-!!! note Instrumental Variables
+!!! note "Instrumental Variables"
     to solve endogeneity, that is correlation between independent variables and error term, introduce an instrument variable that is correlated with the independent variable but not with the error term.

 ## Geometric interpretation